Peano

 1574

-1575 Set the interpolation scheme.
+1575 Set the restriction scheme.
 If you rely on a built-in operation, then this

 1576 call is all you have to do.
 Some ExaHyPE solvers however require each solver